-12.1 Recognising the impact of SEND on behaviour
+13.1 Recognising the impact of SEND on behaviour

-When applying the behaviour policy the academy starts from the viewpoint that all students have the capacity to behave positively however we recognise that for some, their behaviour may be impacted by a special educational need or disability (SEND).
+The school recognises that students' behaviour may be impacted by a special educational need or disability (SEND).

 When incidents of misbehaviour arise, we will consider them in relation to a student's SEND, although we recognise that not every incident of misbehaviour will be connected to their SEND.
 Decisions on whether a student's SEND had an impact on an incident of misbehaviour will be made on a case-by-case basis.
-The academy may sanction misbehaviour for students with SEN when this is not directly linked to their SEN. Failure to do so is not preparing the student for the wider world beyond school.
-This informed professional judgement is for academy leaders and staff to make as per DfE guidance.